Mapping of Venus: Shield plains

 The shield plains units (psh) refers to plains with volcanic edifices of shield-like features.
 In most of the psh regions. the plains are concentrated and forms a group.
 It is the oldest unit in the strata showing no widespread deformation, in which only little tectonic deformation is observed, such as ridges and fractures.
-Compared to the above units, this unit seems to cover a high proportion of the Venusian surface at around 79.3 x 106 km2.
+Compared to the above units, this unit seems to cover a high proportion of the Venusian surface at around 79.3 million km2.
 Although the distribution of psh is widely spread and homogeneous, there are also some regions with no psh units, including the Lakshmi Planum and some lowland of regional plains, The shield plains are formed from shield domes over time and suggested that psh may be associated as volcanic plains with small sources of volcanic materials and mildly deformed by tectonics.

 There are embayment relationships, showing that this unit is younger than the above highly tectonized units (t and pdl) at a global scale.
 However, the absence of the unit in some regions makes this unit difficult to fit into the strata, especially between the highly tectonized units mentioned above, and regional plains which will be mentioned in the next section.

 In SAR images, the psh unit shows a higher radar backscatter compared to surrounding overlaying regional plains, still lower than units of t, pdl and pr.

 Regional plains (rp)

-The regional plains unit (rp) is the most widespread unit on the Venusian surface of about 182.8 x 106 km2.
+The regional plains unit (rp) is the most widespread unit on the Venusian surface of about 182.8 million km2.
 It is defined as smooth and homogeneous plains, which are deformed into networks of linear subparallel or intersecting ridges.
 This unit is interpreted as having volcanic origin with deformation of wrinkle ridges superimposed.
 However, the source of volcanism is not obvious in the Magellan data.

 Regional plains are divided into abundant lower unit (rp1, Rusalka Formation) with smooth surface and relatively low radar backscatter and upper unit (rp2, Ituana Formation) with also smooth surface, but higher radar albedo.
 Wrinkle ridges heavily deform the lower unit while moderately deforming the upper unit.
 The lower unit is heavily tectonized and embayed by lava plains and flows.
 The younger upper unit is lacking in large heavily tectonized tessera regions.

 In SAR images, they show as an intermediate level of radar backscatter.